For those new to this website:

 Updated: December 28, 2019

-Question: Which mugs are lead-free?
-What mugs do you use in your home?
+Question: Which mugs are Lead-free?
+What kind of mugs do you use in your home?

-Answer: When I first got my hands on an XRF and started testing things for lead one of the very first things I tested was my favorite set of Chantal mugs.
-I actually had a whole set of these mugs in different colors & I had purchased them to go with my favorite Chantal tea-kettle.
-I was really upset and surprised that these mugs that I had purchased new at a reputable store in 2003 (made by a reputable company no less) tested positive for lead.
+Answer: When I first got my hands on a high-precision XRF instrument and started testing things for Lead, one of the very first things I tested was my favorite set of Chantal mugs.
+I had a whole set of these mugs in different colors and I had purchased them to go with my favorite Chantal tea kettle.
+I was really surprised and upset that these mugs that I had purchased new at a reputable store in 2003 (made by what I assumed was a “reputable company,” no less) tested positive for Lead!

-Those “favorite mugs” tested positive at 679 parts per million (ppm) lead.
+Those “favorite mugs” (pictured above) tested positive at 679 parts per million (ppm) Lead.
+Read more about XRF testing here!

-Since testing my first mug I have probably tested close to 1,000 mugs (they are one of the most popular things that people ask me to test) and almost all of them have had some amount of lead, some at ridiculously high levels (in the tens of thousands of parts per million!)
+Since testing those first mugs, I have probably tested more than 1,000 mugs (they are one of the most popular things that people ask me to test and people often have collections of 20 or more mugs in their homes).
+Nearly all of the mugs I have tested have had at least some amount of Lead — some at ridiculously high levels (in the tens of thousands of parts per million!) added to many of the pattern transfers, or used as an ingredient to brightly-colored glazes that help stabilize the color (as I understand it), but it is not necessary for this purpose — as some companies have demonstrated — it is quite feasible to make mugs that are completely Lead-free.

 Some of the links on this page may be affiliate links where a purchase made